Climate change in Alaska: Solar power

+Wind power

 Fossil fuel extraction approvals

 In December 2020 the federal court of the United States rejected the approval of a large offshore oil project off the Alaska coast, claiming required review of emissions and wildlife impacts had not been performed.
 Environmental groups describe it as a victory for climate and polar bear protection.

 In August 2021, a federal court blocked a planned oil and gas development project that would have constructed five drill sites and pipelines on public lands on Alaska's North Slope, stating that the project approval was based on a flawed environmental protection analysis.
 The federal judge said the environmental report lacked mitigation measures for polar bears and that the report's exclusion of greenhouse gas emissions from foreign oil consumption was "arbitrary and capricious".
 Conservation groups said the project would have released large amounts of greenhouse gases into the atmosphere and described the court decision as a step toward protecting public lands and the people who would be negatively affected by the project.

 Public response to climate change in Alaska

 Alaska Youth for Environmental Action organized a climate strike in Anchorage in September 2019, arguing and including a petition to reinstate the Climate Action Leadership Team disbanded by Governor Dunleavy.
 Hundred of youth joined the march.
-Cassidy Austin, a 17-year-old and one of the organizers of the strike, noted that many participants were inspired by Greta Thunberg, who had recently testified before Congress.
+One of the organizers of the strike, noted that many participants were inspired by Greta Thunberg, who had recently testified before Congress.